simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 2. Tap **Audio and Video calls**.
 3. Toggle **Always use relay** on to use a relay server or off for P2P.

-**Please note**: Disabling this option allows P2P calls, but it does not prohibit the use of TURN relays – in case your network providers block P2P connections, the call will still use relays if the are available.
-To prohibit the use of relays you need to change WebRTC ICE server configuration to only include STUN servers, for example:
+**Please note**: Disabling this option allows P2P calls, but it does not prohibit the use of TURN relays – in case your network providers block P2P connections, the call will still use relays if they are available.
+To prohibit the use of relays you need to change WebRTC ICE server configuration to only include STUN servers.